siserin/blind9/doc/arm/man_dnssec-keymgr.rst

    it's safe for the key to roll.

--  Allow configuration of standby keys and use of the REVOKE bit, for keys that use RFC 5011 semantics.
+-  Allow configuration of standby keys and use of the REVOKE bit, for keys that use :rfc:`5011` semantics.

 See Also
 ~~~~~~~~